Mehranlip/Mehranlip/README.md

   ⚡️ Web developer | Podcaster | Graphic design [linkedin](https://www.linkedin.com/in/mehran-asadi-7289061b7/).
   <br>
 🌱I am a business management student and currently a graphic designer and web developer.
-And my programming languages ​​are Python, JavaScript and I have complete control over Linux.
+And my programming languages ​​are ** Python **, ** JavaScript ** and I have complete control over ** Linux **.
 I am also familiar with all graphic issues.
 </p>